 Final settlements for some payors and programs are subject to adjustment based on administrative review and audit by third parties.
 As a result of these final settlements, the Company has recorded amounts due to third-party payors of \$101 million and \$118 million as of December 31, 2022 and 2021, respectively, and these amounts are included in accrued liabilities-other in the accompanying consolidated balance sheets.
-Amounts due from third-party payors were \$97 million and \$114 million as of December 31, 2022 and 2021, respectively, and are included in other current assets in the accompanying consolidated balance sheets.
+Amounts due from third-party payors were \$97 million and \$114 million as of December 31, 2022 and 2021, respectively assets in the accompanying consolidated balance sheets.
 Substantially all Medicare and Medicaid cost reports are final settled through 2018.